gstt/laravel-achievements/README.md

 ```

 ## Unlocking Achievements <a name="unlocking"></a>
 Achievements can be unlocked by using the `Achiever` trait.
-Let's explore the usage:

 ```php
 <?php